owsas/parse-cloud-class/README.md

 A new way to define Parse.Cloud events for your classes (DB tables).
 With this module you can easily:

 * Define minimum values for keys on your classes
+* Define maximum values for keys on your classes
 * Define default values
 * Define required keys
 * Define immutable keys (only editable with the master key)